Some say…it’s the single greatest musical instrument ever invented.

 With the bridge itself, the most popular woods are either rosewood or ebony (just like with fretboards).

-- Intonation – which is done by adjusting the length of the strings using the bridge saddle position, and determines whether or not all the notes stay in-tune with each other across the entire fretboard.
+- Intonation – which is done by adjusting the length of the strings using the bridge saddle position, and determines whether or not all the notes stay in tune with each other across the entire fretboard.

 - Action – which is done by adjusting the height of the strings using both the nut and bridge, and ultimately determines the distance that a string must be pressed in order to be fretted.